American Express is offering 200 Airpoints Dollars for new Card Members of the American Express Airpoints Platinum Card.

 |Travel benefits||Access to the American Express Lounge in Sydney International Airport twice yearly, and two Priority Pass network lounge visits yearly|

-The new American Express Airpoints Platinum card has the following key benefits:
+The American Express Airpoints Platinum card has the following key benefits:

-- The fastest way to earn Air New Zealand Airpoints Dollars in New Zealand at 1 APD earned per $59 spent
+- The fastest way to earn Air New Zealand Airpoints Dollars in New Zealand for personal credit cards at 1 APD earned per $59 spent

-- Complimentary access twice per year to the American Express Lounge in Sydney International
+- Complimentary access twice per year to the American Express Lounge at the Sydney or Melbourne International Airport

-- Two Priority Pass network lounge visits per year, including to the Emperor Lounge at Auckland International.
+- Two Priority Pass network lounge visits per year, including to the Strata Club Lounge at Auckland International

 - Koru Club (Air New Zealand lounges) joining fee waiver, saving you $255, and a Koru Club annual discount of $145 for as long as you hold the card